kirbyfan64/github-transition-pep/pep-NNNN.rst

 Abstract
 ========
-This PEP outlines the steps required to migrate the development process for Python from Mercurial as hosted at hg.python.org [#h.p.o]_ to Git on GitHub [#GitHub]_.
+This PEP outlines the steps required to migrate Python's development process from Mercurial as hosted at hg.python.org [#h.p.o]_ to Git on GitHub [#GitHub]_.
 Meeting the minimum goals of this PEP should allow for the development workflow of Python to be as productive as it currently is, and meeting its